Warehouse Flooring Options, Ranked by Employee Safety

 Durability

 As discussed earlier, this is the major weakness of many cheaper flooring options.
 You’re likely to have to replace the floor multiple times in the same span of time that a hardier flooring option would have lasted.
+Keeping your warehouse floor clean extends the longevity of your investment.

 Maintenance Requirements